Mercurio Bua: Life

 Which means "To Count Mercurio Bua, Prince of Peloponnesus, Leader of the Epirote Horsemen, Year of our Salvation, 1637".

 The monument also lists some of his military career.

 Marriages and children

-His first marriage was in 1519 with Maria Boccali, the daughter of Niccolò Boccali.
-The Boccali came from the Morea and were related to branches of Skanderbeg's family and of the Arianiti family, as well as the Byzantine imperial family of the Palaiologi.
-The Boccali too provided for generations very valiant and loyal fighters to Venice.
+His first marriage was in 1519 to Maria Boccali, the daughter of Niccolò Boccali and princess Katerina Arianiti.
+The couple had a son named Flavio Bua.
 Maria always lived in Venice, even when Mercurio served the Holy Roman Empire.
-Maria died in 1524 leaving one son with the name Flavio.
-She was buried in Santa Maria di Treviso.
-In 1525 Mercurio married Elisabetta, daughter of Alvise Balbi.
-With her Mercurio had four children: Helena Maria, Curio, Polyxena and Alessandro.
-Elizabeth died in or before 1528.
+She died in 1524 and was buried in Santa Maria di Treviso.
+In 1525, Mercurio married Elisabetta Balbi, daughter of Alvise Balbi.
+With her Mercurio had four children: Elena Maria, Curio, Polissena and Alessandro.
+Elisabetta died in or before 1528.